Rheumatoid Arthritis

 What happens when I leave hospital?

-You will be given an Orthopaedic and Fracture clinic appointment to have the dressing changed, usually at 2 weeks.
+You will be given a clinic appointment to have the dressing changed, usually at 2 weeks.
 The foot will need to be bandaged until the wires are removed and you must keep the foot dry during this time.
 You will be able to return to work 8-12 weeks after the operation, depending on whether you need to stand or walk around a lot for your job.
 It is recommended not to drive until you come out of the post-operative shoe.